bombs-kim/pythonp/README.md

 `pythonc` is a short utility script that helps you using python on the command line.
 Basically, it does what `python -c` does, but not just that.
 See examples below to see how convenient it can be.
-Currently, it focuses on helping string manipulation.
-If you need other features, you are welcome to make an issue for it.

 ## How to install